African - American First Ladies of Distinction

 Wilma Goldean Rudolph

-Wilma Goldean Rudolph (1940 – 1994), a track and field athlete, was the first to win three gold medals at a single Olympic game held in Rome, Italy in 1960.
+Wilma Goldean Rudolph (1940–1994), a track and field athlete, was the first American woman to win three gold medals at a single Olympic Games in Rome in 1960.
+A celebrated civil rights pioneer, she promoted education, equality, and opportunities for young female athletes.

 Charlaine Vivian Stringer